 If the organization ID is different after the restore operation, or Power Pages solutions are deleted from your organization:

-- In this case, it's better to reset the websites by following the steps in Reset a portal and then reprovision it.
+- In this case, it's better to delete the websites by following the steps in delete website and then reprovision it.

 We recently changed the URL of our Dataverse environment and our website stopped working.
 How do we fix it?